bcdev/dashi/dashi/README.md

-# dashi
+# chartlets

-Dashi is a JavaScript library that allows configuring server-side widgets and plugging them into existing web frontends.
+Chartlets is a JavaScript library that allows configuring server-side widgets and plugging them into existing web frontends.

 _Note, this library is experimental and under development still._